opf/openproject/README.md

 ## Reporting bugs

 You found a bug?
-Please report it to our [OpenProjet community](https://community.openproject.com/projects/openproject).
+Please report it to our [OpenProject community](https://community.openproject.com/projects/openproject).
 Thank you!

 ## Contact